Principles of consolidation

-Transaction costs are immediately taken to income.
 Contingent consideration elements are included at fair value at the date of acquisition when determining the purchase consideration.
-Contingent consideration elements may consist of equity instruments or financial liabilities.
-Depending on the category, changes in their fair value are included in subsequent measurements.
+Contingent consideration elements may consist of equity instruments or financial liabilities, depending on the structure.

 The consolidated financial statements include all of the parent company’s material subsidiaries.
 Intragroup balances, transactions, income and expenses, and gains and losses on intercompany transactions are eliminated in full.
 Deferred taxes are recognised on temporary differences arising from consolidation transactions.